NicholasTanWeiHong/backtrader-with-brent-futures/README.md

-# Backtrader Framework for Quandl Futures
+# Backtrader Framework for Brent Crude Oil Futures

 The following is a simple backtesting framework for Brent Crude Oil Futures written with the [backtrader](https://github.com/backtrader/backtrader) library.